James May among those to remember rally star Ken Block after death aged 55

 “Ken was a visionary, a pioneer and an icon.
 And most importantly, a father and husband.
 He will be incredibly missed.”

-May was among the famous faces paying tribute to the pro driver on social media on Tuesday, alongside the official Top Gear Twitter page which described Block as an “all-round hero”.
+May was among the famous faces paying tribute to the professional driver on social media on Tuesday, alongside the official Top Gear Twitter page which described Block as an “all-round hero”.

 “RIP Ken Block, with thanks for some hilarious days out.
 Here’s the airfield drifting piece from years back,” May tweeted.